 Leadership Training for Early Career Professionals

-The training explains the application of the Myers Briggs Personality Type Indicator and improves the awareness of C5E (Creativity, Conflict Management, Collaboration, Critical Thinking, Communication and Ethics) to enhance personal impact and succession planning in the workplace.
+The training explains the application of the Myers Briggs Personality Type Indicator and improves the awareness of C5E (Creativity, Conflict Management, Collaboration, Critical Thinking, Communication, and Ethics) to enhance one’s personal impact and succession planning in the workplace.